 The amateur radio Automatic Packet Reporting System (APRS) is typically used for position and weather reporting.
 It can also handle eight digital and five analog telemetry channels.
 The IoT Kits© solar-powered weather stations have four APRS analog telemetry channels for LiPo cell voltage, time awake, WiFi signal strength, and light intensity.
 Four digital channels are used for warning alarms: low cell voltage, low signal strength, and sensor failures.

-How does the receiver know that it must divide by 51 to determine the voltage?
+How does the receiver know that it must perform this operation to interpret the voltage?
 Two approaches are possible: we can send the telemetry “blind” since WE know how to interpret it, or we can send instructions so that anyone can understand our telemetry.
 The IoT Kits weather stations use the second method by sending instructions every two hours so that APRS services such as aprs.fi can correctly plot our data.

 It actually takes four messages to completely define the analog telemetry:

 T – T is the APRS symbol for telemetry.
 It is followed by a three-digit sequence number.
 Earlier versions of the D1M-WX1 weather stations sent a sequence number from 000 to 999.
 Current versions send a number from 000 to 255.

 PARM – Defines the name of the parameter.
 APRS limits the name to three to six characters depending on the particular channel.
 The weather station transmits Vcell, RSSI, Light, and time awake.